 VISA

-All students are required to apply for an “ED” non-immigrant visa.
-Students can apply for their visa once required documents are received from the university in Thailand.
+All students are required to apply for an “ED Plus” non-immigrant visa.
+Students can apply for their visa once the required documents are received from the university in Thailand.
 The application is done completely online, and students don’t need to mail their important documents to a consulate or Embassy.

 • Fall semester visa application will start in late July